 Mary Jane Kelly – November 9

-Emma Smith, a 45-year-old prostitute was walking through a street late-night when she was attacked by someone.
+Emma Smith, a 45-year-old pro$titute was walking through a street late at night when she was attacked by someone.
 She managed to escape from the attacker and reached a bar where she informed everyone that she was attacked by three men.
-At that time theft and hitting women was considered to be normal.
+At that time theft and hitting women were considered to be normal.

-Annie Chapman was also murdered in the same manner with two deep throat cuts and an open abdomen with some parts of skin flesh on the left shoulder and small intestine on the right one.
-Body’s autopsy revealed that her genitals were removed.
+Annie Chapman was also murdered in the same manner with two deep throat cuts and an open abdomen with some parts of skin flesh on the left shoulder and a small intestine on the right one.
+Their body’s autopsy revealed that her genitals were removed.
 Elizabeth Eddowes and Catherine Stride were assassinated on the same day with a gap of approximately 3 hours.

-The manner of murder was similar to earlier ones with the exception in Eddowes body.
-There were several incisions on face and body.
+The manner of murder was similar to earlier ones with the exception of Eddowe’s body.
+There were several incisions on the face and body.
 Her left kidney was removed and her ear parts were retrieved from clothes.
 Police officials found an apron with a message stating “Jews are the reason for these assassinations”.

 Investigation of the Case